bgo-bioimagerie/platformmanager/doc/content/modules/module/com.md

 ## Module activation and configuration

-Within your space, go into _Configuration_ module.
+Within your space, go into _Com_ module.
 Com module could be found on the second page.

 ![basic configuration](../../../basic_configuration_1.png)